Test-Time Anchoring for Discrete Diffusion Posterior Sampling: Experiments

 \textbf{Benchmarks.} We evaluate on the standard inverse problem benchmarks used in prior works.
 For high-resolution faces we use FFHQ at $256\times 256$~\citep{ffhq}, and for diverse natural images we use ImageNet at $256\times 256$~\citep{imagenet}.
 Performance is measured using three standard metrics: Learned Perceptual Image Patch Similarity~\citep{lpips} (LPIPS), Peak Signal-to-Noise Ratio (PSNR), and Structural Similarity Index (SSIM)~\citep{ssim}.
 All methods are evaluated at the same resolution and on the same images following G2D2~\citep{g2d2}.
+For question answering, we use \texttt{Qwen2.5-3B} model~\citep{qwen2p5} to create a benchmark of 20 questions (\S~\ref{sec-addn-exps-benchmarks}), where evaluation is done using \texttt{Qwen3-0.6B} as a reward model and \texttt{Qwen3-8B} as an independent judge.